frogalo/uber-analytics/README.md

 Found a bug or have an idea?
 Feel free to open an issue or submit a PR!
 I’d love to make this tool even better with your help.

+---

+## 📝 License

+This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.